Flash Inference: Near Linear Time Inference for Long Convolution Sequence Models and Beyond: Fast LCSM inference

 \section{Fast LCSM inference}

 In this section we describe our method for the case of long convolution sequence models.
-That is, we still work with models as described in Section~\ref{subsec:notations-and-defs}, but we further assume the mixers to be convolution-based, as described in Section~\ref{sec:lcsm-def}.
-Hence, for every $\mixer_\ell \in \{\mixer,\ldots \mixer_M\}$, there exists a filter $\rho_\ell \in R^{L\times D}$ such that We assume here, for simplicity, that $\rho$ is data-independent and part of the model, as is the case for Hyena.
-However, we discuss in Appendix~\ref{sec:data-dependent-filters-appendix} how our method can be extended to data-dependent filters.
+That is, we still work with models as described in Section~\ref{subsec:notations-and-defs}, but we further assume the mixers to be convolution-based, as described in~\ref{sec:lcsm-def}.
+Hence, for every $\mixer^\ell \in \{\mixer,\ldots \mixer^M\}$, there exists a filter $\rho^\ell \in R^{L\times D}$ such that We assume here, for simplicity, that $\rho$ is data-independent and part of the model, as is the case for most existing architectures.
+However, we discuss in Appendix~\ref{sec:data-dependent-filters-appendix} how our method can be extended to data-dependent filters (by paying a factor of $2$).
 We also assume $L=2^P$ for some integer $P$ for simplicity - one can always round $L$ up to the closest power of $2$ without changing it by more than a factor of $2$ and thus keeping the asymptotics of all our analysis unchanged.